p85

 The 7th pitch we add is the leading tone, it's also the 7th scale degree and it completes our group of pitches to create our 7 diatonic triads, a '7 7 7' :) So a major kaboom theory wise?
 Yes indeed.

 These seven pitches build the relative major ~ minor group.
 Now with 7 pitches in the group / loop, and by equal temper tuning the pitches, all of the vast array of diatonic harmony harmony that we enjoy today lights right up.
-Examine the letter name pitches.
+Please examine the letter name pitches.
 Thinking in the key of 'C' major.
 Example 11.

 ~ relative major / minor / modes / chords ~